simplystats/simplystats.github.io/_posts/2016-09-06-a-short-guide-for-phd-applicants.md

 ## A masters or a PhD?

-If you want a career in academia or as a researcher in industry or government you you need a PhD.
+If you want a career in academia or as a researcher in industry or government you need a PhD.
 In general, a PhD will give you more career options.
 If you want to become a data analyst or research assistant, a masters may be enough.
 A masters is also a good way to test out if this career is a good match for you.
 Many people do a